nealfwilliams/style-kit-n/packages/core/README.md

 - `listenForResize`: environment-specific listener to respond to media changes `cleanupResizeListener`: cleanup method for above listener

-## `baseStyleProps`, `handleBaseStyleProp`
-A type for style props that are reused across environments, and method to convert these props into styles.

 ## `baseTheme`, `BaseTheme`
 A default theme (and corresponding type) with values that are reused across environments.